zupermann/gmd-nodejs-sdk/readme.md

     console.assert(decrypted == testString, "decryption failed");
 })();
 ```
-- For encrypt/decrypt hex strings use encryptHex/decryptHex (this is useful for encrypting private keys).
-Example similar to above except input is in the hex form (digits "0123456789abcdef").
+- For encrypt/decrypt hex strings use encryptHex/decryptToHex (this is useful for encrypting private keys).
+Example similar to above except input is in the hex format (digits "0123456789abcdef", no 0x prefix).
 The number of hex digits must be even (as each byte is 2 hex digits and this string is coverted to bytes before encryption).
 Caller must ensure that number of hex digits is even, or pad with addition 0 prefix.
 - For encrypt/decrypt array of bytes, use encryptBytes/decryptToBytes.